-CASE NUMBER FD-2024-00371
+CASE NUMBER FD-2024-00393

-SUMMARY: The Applicant was discharged on 23 December 2021 in accordance with Air Force Instruction 36-3208, Administrative Separation of Airmen, with an Uncharacterized for Erroneous Entry.
-The Applicant appealed for a change to the narrative reason for separation and a change to the reentry code.
+SUMMARY: The Applicant was discharged on 24 February 2021 in accordance with Air Force Instruction 36-3208, Administrative Separation of Airmen, with an Uncharacterized discharge for Erroneous Entry.
+The Applicant appealed for a change to the discharge narrative reason and a change to the reentry code.

-The Applicant requested the Board be completed based on a records-only review.
-The Board was conducted on 12 November 2024.
+The Applicant requested the Board be completed based on a records only review.
+The Board was conducted on 10 January 2025.
 The Applicant was not represented by counsel.

-The attached examiner's brief (provided to Applicant only), extracted from available service records, contains pertinent data regarding the circumstances and character of the Applicant's military service.
+The attached examiner's brief (provided to applicant only), extracted from available service records, contains pertinent data regarding the circumstances and character of the Applicant's military service.

-DISCUSSION: The Discharge Review Board (DRB), under its responsibility to examine the propriety and equity of an Applicant's discharge, is authorized to change the characterization of service and the narrative reason for discharge if such changes are warranted.
+DISCUSSION: The Discharge Review Board (DRB), under its responsibility to examine the propriety and equity of an applicant's discharge, is authorized to change the characterization of service and the narrative reason for discharge if such changes are warranted.
 If applicable, the Board can also change the Applicant's reentry code.
 In reviewing discharges, the Board presumes regularity in the conduct of governmental affairs unless there is substantial credible evidence to rebut the presumption, to include evidence submitted by the Applicant.
 The Board completed a thorough review of the circumstances that led to the discharge and the discharge process to determine if the discharge met the pertinent standards of equity and propriety.